ddxv/storm-tracker/README.md

 Run:
 `python generate_storm_plots.py`

-As pulling data from sources can be quite slow, a `-t` or `--test` flag is available to pickle data once downloaded from sources.
+Pulling data from sources can be quite slow, a `-t` or `--test` flag will pickle data for subsequent runs.
+`python generate_storm_plots.py -t`

 ## API Service